raul-padua/genai-meli-product-page/README.md

 ## 🤝 Contributing

-This is a technical evaluation project showcasing GenAI capabilities.
+This project showcases GenAI capabilities in e-commerce.
 The codebase serves as a reference implementation for:

 - AI-powered e-commerce applications
 - RAG system implementation